2012–13 Florida Panthers season

 The 2012–13 Florida Panthers season was the 19th season for the National Hockey League (NHL) franchise that was established on June 14, 1993.
 The season was partially cancelled due to a lockout, which ended on January 6, 2013.
 The campaign for the Panthers then commenced as a shortened, 48-game season beginning on January 19.
 The shortened season would feature only intra-conference games.

-The Panthers were eliminated from Stanley Cup playoff contention, failing to make the playoffs for the 11th time in their past 12 seasons.
+The Panthers were eliminated from Stanley Cup playoff contention, failing to make the playoffs for the 11th time in their past 12 seasons and for the first time since the 2010–11 season.
 Florida earned the fewest points of any NHL team in 2012–13, finishing with a 15–27–6 record for last in both the Eastern Conference and 30-team NHL.

 Pre-season

 A pre-season schedule was planned for late September and early October, but the lockout forced its cancellation.
 No pre-season will be held for the truncated, 48-game campaign beginning January 19.